9 minute read

 Our Results: On running our two step evaluation on the Codebases benchmark we found the following:

-1. Edit-distance based evaluation: On comparing our top-5 retrieved chunks with golden chunks based using edit-distance we get a score of 55%, i.e., 55% of the time the golden chunk for the query was very close to one of the top-5 chunks retrieved by our system.
-While this number might seem discouraging, it in and of itself doesn’t mean too much since aligning chunks is extremely difficult and even golden chunks contain a lot of spurious information.
+1. Edit-distance based evaluation: On comparing our top-5 retrieved chunks with golden chunks using edit-distance we get a score of 55%, i.e., 55% of the time the golden chunk for the query was very close to one of the top-5 chunks retrieved by our system.
+While this number might seem discouraging, it in and of itself doesn’t mean much since aligning chunks is extremely difficult and even golden chunks contain a lot of spurious information.
 A more nuanced approach to evaluation is necessary at this point and we proceed to do that in the next step.

 2. Human-in-the-loop evaluation: For the queries for which our system didn’t do well in the first step of our evaluation process we run a human evaluation.
 In this evaluation we found three broad categories of issues with the golden chunks and queries: